seanbradley/postgres-cheatsheet/README.md

 More info here on how to add a user can be found here... http://www.cyberciti.biz/faq/howto-add-postgresql-user-account/

+If you use this method, you will only be able to login to PostgreSQL as the postgres user, or the user you specify in the in your CREATE USER command.

-##STEP 3: CREATE THE NEW DATABASE; ASSIGN AN OWNER OR CHANGE THE OWNER
+###STEP 4: CREATE A NEW DATABASE; ASSIGN AN OWNER OR CHANGE THE OWNER

 Type the following command to create a database named 'jane':